 In addition, Congress enacted the Health Information Technology for Economic and Clinical Health Act ("HITECH") as part of the ARRA.
-Among other changes to the laws governing PHI, HITECH strengthened and expanded HIPAA requirements, increased penalties for violations, gave patients new rights to restrict uses and disclosures of their health information, and imposed a number of privacy and security requirements directly on our "Business Associates," which are third-parties that perform functions or services for us or on our behalf that involve the use or disclosure of PHI.
+Among other changes to the laws governing PHI, HITECH strengthened and expanded HIPAA requirements, increased penalties for violations, gave patients new rights to restrict uses and disclosures of their health information and imposed a number of privacy and security requirements directly on our "Business Associates," which are third-parties that perform functions or services for us or on our behalf that involve the use or disclosure of PHI.
 Under HITECH, Covered Entities are required to report any unauthorized use or disclosure of PHI that meets the definition of a breach to the affected individuals, HHS and, depending on the number of affected individuals, the media for the affected market.
 In addition, HITECH requires that Business Associates report breaches to their Covered Entity customers.
 HITECH also authorizes state Attorneys General to bring civil actions in response to violations of HIPAA that threaten the privacy of state residents.
-We have adopted privacy policies and procedures aimed at ensuring compliance with HITECH requirements.
+We have adopted privacy policies and procedures designed to comply with the applicable requirements set forth in HITECH.

 In addition to the federal HIPAA and HITECH requirements, numerous state and certain other federal laws protect the confidentiality of patient information and other personal information, including state medical privacy laws, state social security number protection, state data breach notification laws, state genetic privacy laws, human subjects research laws and federal and state consumer protection laws.
-In some cases, state laws are more stringent than HIPAA and therefore, are not preempted by HIPAA.
+In some cases, state laws are more stringent than HIPAA and are not preempted by the federal requirements.